emptymalei/baby/book/giving_birth/preparing_for_labor.md

         !!! tip ""
             For us, we needed ==cash for the birth registration== at the hospital.
 They didn't accept cards.

+    We packed our documents in a separate small bag since we still needed to use them before we went to the hospital.

+    - [ ] Important documents
+        - [ ] ID card
+        - [ ] Health insurance card
+        - [ ] Mutterpass

 [^parental_leave_handbook_germany]: Parental Leave.
 Handbook Germany : Together. https://handbookgermany.de/en/parental-leave (accessed 8 May2025).